 Effective Tax Rate = $16,500 ÷ $100,000 = 16.5%

 You can also you a simple tax calculator like this one at SmartAsset.

 2. Calculate Your Taxable Income for the Period

-Let’s say you’re trying to pay your Q1 estimated taxes, you need to add up all your taxable income that are not subject to withholding and subtract any expenses for the period of January 1st to March 31st.
+Let’s say you’re trying to pay your Q1 estimated taxes; you need to add up all your taxable income that is not subject to withholding and subtract the total expense from January 1st to March 31st.
 For example,

 - A = you work full time and made $10,000 in Q1 from your job